EconForge/dolo.py/doc/source/model_specification.rst

     - name: `auxiliary`
     - short name: `a`

 In order to reduce the number of variables, it is useful to define auxiliary variables :math:`y_t` using a function :math:`a` such that:

 .. math::

     y_t = a(s_t, x_t)

+.. note

+    Auxiliaries are now defined in the `definitions` block, separately from other equations.

 When they appear in an equation they are automatically substituted by the corresponding expression in :math:`s_t` and :math:`x_t`.